Rock and roll: Origins

 The origins of rock and roll have been fiercely debated by commentators and historians of music.
 There is general agreement that it arose in the Southern United States – a region that would produce most of the major early rock and roll acts – through the meeting of various influences that embodied a merging of the African musical tradition with European instrumentation.
 The migration of many former slaves and their descendants to major urban centers such as St. Louis, Memphis, New York City, Detroit, Chicago, Cleveland, and Buffalo meant that black and white residents were living in close proximity in larger numbers than ever before, and as a result heard each other's music and even began to emulate each other's fashions.
 Radio stations that made white and black forms of music available to both groups, the development and spread of the gramophone record, and African-American musical styles such as jazz and swing which were taken up by white musicians, aided this process of "cultural collision".

 The immediate roots of rock and roll lay in the rhythm and blues, then called "race music", in combination with either boogie-woogie and shouting gospel or with country music of the 1940s and 1950s.
 Particularly significant influences were jazz, blues, gospel, country, and folk.
 Commentators differ in their views of which of these forms were most important and the degree to which the new music was a re-branding of African-American rhythm and blues for a white market, or a new hybrid of black and white forms.

-Contradicting Larry Birnbaum, the author of Before Elvis: The Prehistory of Rock 'n' Roll, and not withstanding early forms of white rock and roll then called "country boogie", musicologist and rock music historian author of Race Records, Rock Music Forbidden on U.S. Radio 1942-1955 Bruno Blum argues that early, fully-formed rock and roll music really surged in America at least as early as 1945 but was segregated, therefore not available to the general public and widely undocumented.
-According to Blum it was nevertheless truly rock, thus ought not be called "prehistory," basing his comments on existing records including Rock Woogie by Jim Wynn’s Bobalibans (1945), Rockin' the House by Memphis Slim and the House Rockers (1946), Aladdin Boogie by Amos Milburn (1947), Rock and Rye by Jimmy McCracklin (1947), We're Gonna Rock (1947) and Rock and Roll(1948) by Wild Bill Moore, and many others: